 - State and Territory jurisdictions differ in their approaches to counting clients under care, including different thresholds for registering a client.
 Additionally, they differ in their capacity to provide accurate estimates of individual persons receiving mental health services.
 Therefore comparisons between jurisdictions need to be made with caution. - The Indigenous status data should be interpreted with caution: - public sector community mental health services (Public) data: There is varying and, in some instances, unknown quality of Indigenous identification among jurisdictional data sources. - private sector admitted patient (Private) data: Indigenous status is not collected by the Private Mental Health Alliance (PMHA) - Medicare Benefits Schedule (MBS) data: have been adjusted for under-identification of Indigenous status in the Medicare Australia Voluntary Indigenous Identifier (VII) database. - Department of Veterans' Affairs (DVA) data: is not available by Indigenous status. - Persons can receive services from more than one type of service provider during the period.
 The extent to which this occurs is unknown.
 However, it is likely that there is overlap between the private data and the Department of Health (Health) MBS and the DVA Treatment Account System (TAS) data. - Remoteness data for 2010-11 and previous years are not directly comparable to remoteness data for 2011-12 and subsequent years. - Socio-Economic Indexes for Areas (SEIFA) data for 2010-11 and previous years are not directly comparable with SEIFA data for 2011-12, and SEIFA data for 2011-12 and previous years are not directly comparable with SEIFA data for 2012-13 and subsequent years. - For public sector community mental health services, Victorian data is unavailable (for 2011-12 and 2012-13) due to service level collection gaps resulting from protected industrial action during this period.
 Industrial action during the 2011-12 and 2012-13 collection periods in Tasmania has limited the available data quality and quantity of data.
 Australian totals of public sector community mental health services for 2011-12 and 2012-13 only include available data and should therefore be interpreted with caution.
-Australian totals for 2011-12 and 2012-13 should not be compared to previous years. - Public data for all collection periods has been re-supplied capturing a greater scope.
-Historical disaggregated data have not been re-supplied, therefore, comparisons between years for any disaggregated data is not valid. - Public historical Indigenous data has been re-calculated with the revised Indigenous population data.
+Australian totals for 2011-12 and 2012-13 should not be compared to previous or subsequent years. - Public data for all collection periods has been re-supplied capturing a greater scope.
+Historical disaggregated data have not been re-supplied, therefore, comparisons between years for any disaggregated data is not valid. - Queensland and Western Australia have provided updated data for 2012-13, thus the 2012-13 data have been updated and resupplied in this reporting cycle